Save money, save water – and help save the Earth

 - Do not water the pavement.

-- Spot water drier areas of your yard rather than the entire yard.
+- Spot-water the drier areas of your yard rather than the entire yard.

 - Consider drip irrigation systems around trees and shrubs.